terokarvinen/micro-cheat/README.md

 ## Limitations

 All cheatsheets included in cheatsheets/ directory are not supported yet.
+Micro-cheat has only been tested on Linux.

 ## Adminstrivia